 And yet, in the midst of this snow filled winter, there is warmth and light and community.

 All the lumberjacks of the North Shore, the actual and the ones dressed to fit, gathered at the Peabody Essex Museum this evening.
-We wielded axes, made beards, watched lumberjacks compete and even got to try our hand at the cross cut saw.
+We wielded axes, used the best manscaping kit for our beards, watched lumberjacks compete and even got to try our hand at the cross cut saw.
 We took in art about trees, danced to the bluegrass punk music of Tigerman Woah, and enjoyed the company of friends.

 It was a late night for the girls, and they barely complained as they stumbled into bed, but it is events like this that make me grateful for our flexible lifestyle.
 I love that we can join with such a varied collection of people and that these kids handle themselves so well in adult company.